Lion and Sun: Substantial changes in the motif

-Another change under the second and third Qajar king was the Africanization of the motif.
+Another change under the second and third Qajar shah was the Africanisation of the motif.
 At this time, the lion was an African lion which had a longer mane and bigger body compared to the Persian lion.
 Yahya Zoka suggests that this modification was influenced by contact with Europeans.

 According to Shahbazi. the Zu'l-faqar and the lion decorated the Iranian flags at the time.
 It seems that towards the end of Fath' Ali Shah's reign the two logos were combined and the lion representing Ali was given Ali's saber, Zu'l-faqar.

 According to Najmabadi, occasionally we come across the lion and sun with a sword in the lion's paw and with a crown during this period.
 The Mohammad Shah's decree in 1836 states that the lion must erectly stand, bear a saber ("to make it explicitly stands for the military prowess of the state").
 The crown was also added as a symbol of royalty rather than for any particular Qajar monarch.
 The decree states that the emblem is at once the national, royal, and the state emblem of Iran.
 In this period the lion was depicted as more masculine and the sun was female.
 Before this time the sun could be male or female and the lion was represented as a swordless, friendly and subdued seated animal.

 The crown over the lion and sun configuration consolidated the association of the symbol with the monarchy.
 The sun lost its importance as the icon of kingship and the Kiani Crown became the primary symbol of the Qajar monarchy.
-Under Nasir al-Din Shah, logos varied from seated, swordless lions to standing and sword-bearing lions.
-In February 1873, the decree for Order of Aftab (Nishan-i Afab) was issued by Nasi-al Din Shah.
+Under Naser al-Din Shah Qajar, logos varied from seated, swordless lions to standing and sword-bearing lions.
+In February 1873, the decree for Order of Aftab (Neshan-e Aftab) was issued by Naser al-Din Shah.